"I am vengeance. I am the night. I... am... BATMAN!"

-- As That Other Wiki notes, two attempts at a U.S. series during the Golden Age of Radio never got off the ground, though the Dynamic Duo did make guest appearances on The Adventures of Superman.
+- As That Other Wiki notes, two attempts at a U.S. series during the Golden Age of Radio never got off the ground, though the Dynamic Duo did make guest appearances on The Adventures of Superman, both in crossover stories and solo ones to give the regular star playing Superman, Bud Collyer, some time off.
 Decades later, award-winning producer Dirk Maggs created two acclaimed radio series for the BBC starring the Dark Knight.
 The first, The Lazarus Syndrome, is a completely original drama.
 The second, an adaptation of Knightfall, ran as short segments within the DJ show hosted by Mark Goodier.

 - Batman The Musical.
 No, really.
 It never made it onstage, but you can still read about What Might Have Been here and listen to the demo recordings.